Phauthentic/phpstan-rules/docs/Rules.md

             - phpstan.rules.rule
 ```

-## Catch Exception of Type Not Allowed Rule {#catch-exception-of-type-not-allowed-rule}
+## Catch Exception of Type Not Allowed Rule

 Ensures that specific exception types are not caught in catch blocks.
 This is useful for preventing the catching of overly broad exception types like `Exception`, `Error`, or `Throwable`.